 Check out our world class speakers on our YouTube channels: NSSAC, Global Pervasive Computational Epidemiology, PREPARE, Net.Science

-We are proud to support the recently announced U.K.-U.S. prize challenges.
+We are proud to support the recently completed U.K.-U.S. prize challenges.

-Our team has generated the two synthetic population datasets provided in the pandemic response challenge.
+Our team generated the two synthetic population datasets provided in the pandemic response challenge.
 The first covers the population of the UK, and the second the population of the state of Virginia, USA.
 We used an outbreak simulation that created 63 days-worth of data, subsequently split into 56 days of training data and 7 days of test data.
+You can learn more about our contributions here and access the dataset here.

 Presented to Jiangzhuo Chen, Bryan Lewis, and Srini Venkatramanan as representatives of the Biocomplexity Institute’s COVID-19 Response Team for their service to the University, the Commonwealth of Virginia, and federal authorities during the pandemic, which continues today.
 Link